Nov 01, 2025

 - Stage 2 Lambda emits message to Stage 3 SQS queue upon successful classification of specific document types

-- Content extraction Lambda processes messages from the queue
+- Content extraction Lambda processes messages from the queue and invokes Bedrock with Claude Haiku model

 - Claude extracts relevant content from documents